A trip to the Snowy Mountains is not complete without seeing the sites of the mighty Snowy Scheme

 Khancoban Visitor Information Centre

-Khancoban Visitor Display opening soon located within the Pickled Parrot Providore.
+Khancoban Visitor Display is located within the Pickled Parrot Providore.

 Talbingo is home to the Snowy Scheme’s largest power station, Tumut 3.
 Take a scenic drive through town to the power station, where there is interpretive signage, BBQ facilities and amenities.